radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ![image description](images/alerts.png)

-### Activity log
+### Events

-Under the *Activity Log*, you can view a list of all actions performed on an environment.
-Each action has a corresponding time and date stamp of when it was performed and the user who performed the action is also listed.
+Under the *Events* tab, you can view a list of all events related to an application.
+Each event has a corresponding time and date stamp of when it occured and the user associated with the event is also listed.

 ![image description](images/activity-log.png)